The New CLR is Here!

 Conservation Land Registry icon

-Welcome to the single source database of information on registered conservation agreements and conservation projects in Alberta.
+Welcome to the multi-source database of information on registered conservation agreements and conservation projects in Alberta.

 An online, fee-based service, the Conservation Land Registry contains consolidated land-based data from multiple sources, including various government departments, land trust organizations and municipalities, in one convenient and easily accessible database.